nsfmc/generic-cx-content/05.essays/50.font-descriptors/essay.md

         }
     }

-If you're wondering what other options exist other than `kNumberCaseType`, you can find other available features by looking at the `<ATS/SFNTLayoutTypes.h>` header in xcode.
-In particular, this wacky naming convention i've chosen for my methods is due to me ignoring the ATS abstractions (which *presumably* are a result of the churn of font technologies GX/AAT/TTF/OTF tech during the late 90s and early aughts) in SFNTLayoutTypes in favor of OpentType tags.
+If you're wondering what other options exist other than `kNumberCaseType`, you can find other available features by looking at the `<ATS/SFNTLayoutTypes.h>` header in xcode or, more legibly and with comments, the newly [redesigned truetype reference manual](https://developer.apple.com/fonts/TrueType-Reference-Manual/RM09/AppendixF.html#Type37).
+In particular, this wacky naming convention i've chosen for my methods is due to me consciously ignoring the ATS/[AAT](http://en.wikipedia.org/wiki/Apple_Advanced_Typography) abstractions (which *presumably* exist as a result of the churn of font and type layout technologies GX/AAT/TTF/OTF tech during the late 90s and early aughts) in favor of OpentType tags.

 Anyhow, with these three methods, you can do something along the lines of writing code like: